 The target number for an ability check or a saving throw is called a Difficulty Class (DC).
 The target number for an attack roll is called an Armor Class (AC).

 This simple rule governs the resolution of most tasks in D&D play.
-"Using Ability Scores" provides more detailed rules for using the d20 in the game.
+Chapter 7 provides more detailed rules for using the d20 in the game.

 Advantage and Disadvantage